 This condition causes one side of your face to spasm involuntarily.
 Hemifacial spasm is caused by an overactive facial nerve, which is controlled by your brainstem.
 A certain workup is initially required to look for an underlying cause of this disorder, but Botox can temporarily prevent the muscles from spasming and contorting your face.

-By injecting Botox to paralyze the muscles that contract to form lines temporarily, Dr. Geller can reduce the appearance of the following types of wrinkles:
+By injecting Botox to paralyze the muscles that contract to form lines temporarily, the doctor can reduce the appearance of the following types of wrinkles:

-The Botox effects last up to four months, at which point you’ll need to revisit Dr. Geller for follow-up treatment.
+The Botox effects last up to four months, at which point you’ll need to revisit the doctor for a follow-up treatment.

 While Botox does a great job tackling the lines and wrinkles on the upper half of your face, the lower half of your face often requires dermal filler injections to provide some facial rejuvenation.

 As you age, the fat in your face begins to disappear, leaving hollowed and sagging skin behind.
-To combat this, Dr. Geller uses dermal fillers to add volume in different areas of your lower face.
+To combat this, the doctor uses dermal fillers to add volume in different areas of your lower face.

 If you want to explore Botox or dermal fillers, call KLM Eye MDs to learn more.
 You can also schedule an appointment using the online booking tool.